AaltoSciComp/scicomp-docs/rse/portfolio.rst

 which could be installed using standard tools, and run using a Snakemake, a workflow automation tool.
 Other researchers - including future researchers in the same group - could reuse the tool for their science.
-Time spent: 3 week.
+Time spent: 3 weeks.
 Benefit: One paper's results become reusable (both internally and externally).